-After a decade of service in the Philippines, Terry pioneered for LifeWind/Medical Ambassadors in 9 countries in Southeast Asia, working together with partners to establish CHE ministries in more than 400 communities.
-Later as International Coordinator he guided the expansion of a growing movement that now involves more than 500 organizations serving more than 4000 communities in 105 countries.
+After a decade of service in the Philippines, Terry pioneered for Medical Ambassadors International in 9 countries in Southeast Asia, working together with partners to establish CHE programs in more than 400 communities.
+Later as International Coordinator at Medical Ambassadors, he guided the expansion of a growing global movement.

 Global CHE Network